ordina-jworks/ordina-jworks.github.io/_posts/2018-11-06-mongodb-europe-018.md

 }
 ```

-They use Avro for the scheme definition in combination with a scheme-registry.
+They use Avro for the schema definition in combination with a schema-registry.
 Interested clients can then read the data of the topics and do their single-view-thing on the data and save it to MongoDB.
 The view is being build up, message per message.
-This MongoDB view is then pushed back to Kafka as another stream to provide this data to interested parties.
+The view in  MongoDB is then pushed back to Kafka as another stream to provide this data to interested parties.
 This avoids locking the data in one place.

 To finish it of they shared some lessons learned :